AdobeDocs/create-embed-sdk/src/pages/faq/faq.md

 <AccordionItem header="Do you have a mobile SDK?" isChevronIcon >

-Our efforts are currently focused on desktop and web.
+Our efforts are currently focused on desktop apps and web.

 </AccordionItem>